oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 Make sure to execute **"Fetch Compartments OCIDs to variables file"** from **CD3 Services** in setUpOCI menu at least once.
 This will       ensure that the variables file in outdir is updated with the OCID information of all the compartments.

-Tabs- Exported OCI data will over-write to the specific CD3 sheets while the other sheets remain intact.
+> Toolkit will over-write the specific tabs of CD3 Excel sheet with exported data for that resource in OCI while the other tabs remain intact.

  </br>